aleks-apostle/timewarp/README.md

 timewarp ./timewarp.db ./blobs fsck <run_id>
 # Attempt repair by promoting any matching .tmp files to final .bin
 timewarp ./timewarp.db ./blobs fsck <run_id> --repair
-# Remove blob files on disk that are not referenced by the run (dangerous)
+# Remove blob files on disk that are not referenced by the run (dangerous);
+# use a grace period to avoid racing with in-flight writes
-timewarp ./timewarp.db ./blobs fsck <run_id> --gc-orphans
+timewarp ./timewarp.db ./blobs fsck <run_id> --gc-orphans --grace 5
 ```

 Output shape: